Squid Package Tuning

 Some users have reported that making the following change has greatly increased performance:

 Some people have also seen better performance by using the ufs cache filesystem setting.
-When using ufs filesystem you could possibly increase vfs.read_max=32 to vfs.read_max=128 in System -> Advanced -> Sytem Tunables.
+When using ufs filesystem, vfs.read_max=32 may be increased to vfs.read_max=128 in System > Advanced, Sytem Tunables tab.
 Read more.

-Squid will keep a cache index journal called swap.state in the top level of the squid cache folder, typically /var/squid/cache/swap.sate.
-This file can grow very large and consume all of your hard drive space if you are not careful.
-To ensure this does not happen, set a "log rotate" value in the squid configuration.
+Squid keeps a cache index journal called swap.state in the top level of the squid cache folder, typically /var/squid/cache/swap.sate.
+This file can grow very large and consume all hard drive space.
+To ensure this does not happen, set a Log Rotate value in the squid configuration.

 By setting a number of days to retain the logs, the squid package will activate a nightly cron job which runs:

 Part of this rotation process includes compacting the swap.state file, keeping it from getting too large.

 If this file is too large and needs to be removed, this may be done while squid is running.
 After the file is removed, run: